I Talk to the Wind

 Dyed silk, ornithologist poles, broadsheet, portable record player, LP Dimensions variable

 This installation considers the ecology of communication in plants and people, and the medium that bears this transmission: wind.
-Silk scrims dyed with sagebrush, wolf lichen and lodgepole pine bark, harvested on site, set the stage for a reading in the round of the poem Suleika I written by Goethe's lover, Marianne Willemer.
+Silk scrims dyed with sagebrush, wolf lichen and lodgepole pine bark, harvested on site, set the stage for a reading, in the round, of the poem Suleika I written by Goethe's lover, Marianne Willemer.
+The overlapping voices were mirrored by the tonal variations of color in the silk.
 Audience members exited to a recording of King Crimson's I Talk to the Wind, 1969.

 Inspired by ecologist Richard Karban’s research on airborne communication in sagebrush plants, leading to resiliency in the species: Damage-Induced Resistance in Sagebrush: Volatiles are Key To Intra- and Interplant Communication by Richard Karban, Kaori Shiojiri, Mikaela Huntzinger, and Andrew C. McCall